0Kaz/advanced_routing_crud/README.md

 ** :warning: Warning : DO NOT USE SCAFFOLD ON YOUR PROJECTS/CHALLENGES OF THE DAY  :warning:**

 Scaffolding in programming is a temporary structure we generate for demonstrations and should not be used in real projects at all.

+Again, please do not use scaffolding in the upcoming challenges and your projects ! :pray:

 ```code